rhelmer/socorro/docs/configuring-socorro.rst

     curl -s -X PUT -d "socorro.webapi.servers.WSGIServer" localhost:8500/v1/kv/socorro/collector/web_server.wsgi_server_class curl -s -X PUT -d "/path/to/your/symbols" localhost:8500/v1/kv/socorro/processor/processor.raw_to_processed_transform.BreakpadStackwalkerRule.processor_symbols_pathname_list

+.. sidebar:: Breakpad client and symbols

+   Socorro aggregates and reports on Breakpad crashes.
+   Read more about `getting started with Breakpad <http://code.google.com/p/google-breakpad/wiki/GettingStartedWithBreakpad>`_.

+   You will need to `produce symbols for your application <http://code.google.com/p/google-breakpad/wiki/LinuxStarterGuide#Producing_symbols_for_your_application>`_ and make these files available to Socorro.

 Note that Consul also has a Web UI you can use to get/set keys if you prefer.

 You can see that the keys are getting set in the environment correctly